 Wine Tasting with L’AND Sommelier (Gonçalo Mendes)

 L’AND only produces a very small amount of wine.
 It is just for their clients and for the consumption of the L’AND restaurant.
 This is evident when one looks at their total vineyard area – just 6 hectares.
-For the last 5/6 years they have averaged about 9000 bottles of production per year.
-Still, in this micro vineyard they planted 4 varieties of white grapes: Antão Vaz, Arinto, Roupeiro and Verdelho and 5 varieties of red grapes: Touriga Nacional, Touriga Franca, Alicante Bouschet, Sirah and Cabernet Sauvignon.
-Gonçalo explains how the Verdelho grape is Portugal’s go to variety when it comes to producing white wines, and how the Arinto variety takes it fullest form in the Alentejo terroir.
-Antão Vaz is an autochthonous grape from the Alentejo (from the Vidigueira area) and surely the one with most representation on the white wine market from this region.
+For the last 5/6 years, they have averaged about 9000 bottles of production per year.
+Still, in this micro vineyard, they planted 4 varieties of white grapes: Antão Vaz, Arinto, Roupeiro, and Verdelho, and 5 varieties of red grapes: Touriga Nacional, Touriga Franca, Alicante Bouschet, Sirah, and Cabernet Sauvignon.
+Gonçalo explains how the Verdelho grape is Portugal’s go-to variety when it comes to producing white wines, and how the Arinto variety takes its fullest form in the Alentejo terroir.
+Antão Vaz is an autochthonous grape from the Alentejo (from the Vidigueira area) and surely the one with the most representation on the white wine market from this region.

-Clearly Gonçalo is a professional who loves is job and since he is a local, he speaks very heartily about the wines from the land where he was born.
-“The Alentejo has so much raw potential, so much untapped resources to offer to its visitors, that I am afraid that the recent wine tourism spot light that is being shined in this area, will eventually lead to mass tourism and spoil the one-to-one, quiet and long lasting experiences one has with the territory” says Gonçalo.
-He goes on to explain that guests who comes the L’AND are very knowledgeable about wine, and very specific with what they are looking for.
-These are clients who are making their 5th, 7th of even 10th wine tour, so they are mostly interested in three things: what is local, what is genuine and something new that they never tasted before.
-This is the approach, Gonçalo takes in choosing the wine that make up the list at the L’AND Restaurant.
+Clearly, Gonçalo is a professional who loves his job and since he is a local, he speaks very heartily about the wines from the land where he was born.
+“The Alentejo has so much raw potential, so many untapped resources to offer to its visitors, that I am afraid that the recent wine tourism spotlight that is being shined in this area, will eventually lead to mass tourism and spoil the one-to-one, quiet and long-lasting experiences one has with the territory,” says Gonçalo.
+He goes on to explain that guests who come to the L’AND are very knowledgeable about wine and very specific with what they are looking for.
+These are clients who are making their 5th, 7th, or even 10th wine tour, so they are most interested in three things: what is local, what is genuine, and something new that they never tasted before.
+This is the approach, Gonçalo takes in choosing the wine that makes up the list at the L’AND Restaurant.
 He tells me that he also travels a lot within Portugal to taste wines and to meet the producers, so don’t try to outsmart him on Portuguese wines.
 Now he just needs to gain some international experience and he will be someone to look out for in the future.
 Good Luck Gonçalo.

 Breakfast at L’AND